Run a CAP Application on Kyma

 directive that names the base image that you want to use since you don't want to start from scratch.
 Here, you use a public image that already contains the NodeJS 12.x installation.
 Additionally install openssl

-, which is required by the HANA client and carry out npm install
+, which is required by the SAP HANA client and carry out npm install

 .